cvs-health/testaro/README.md

 A `next`-type command can use a `next` property instead of a `jump` property.
 The value of the `next` property is a command name.
 It tells Testaro to continue performing commands starting with the command having that value as the value of its `name` property.

-#### Commands file
+#### `actSpecs` file

 ##### Introduction

-The `commands.js` file contains rules governing commands.
-The rules determine whether a command is valid.
+The `actSpecs.js` file contains rules governing acts.
+The rules determine whether an act is valid.

 ##### Rule format

-The rules in `commands.js` are organized into two objects, `etc` and `tests`.
-The `etc` object contains rules for commands of all types.
-The `tests` object contains additional rules that apply to some commands of type `test`, depending on the values of their `which` properties, namely which tests they perform.
+The rules in `actSpecs.js` are organized into two objects, `etc` and `tests`.
+The `etc` object contains rules for acts of all types.
+The `tests` object contains additional rules that apply to some acts of type `test`, depending on the values of their `which` properties, namely which tests they perform.

-Here is an example of a command:
+Here is an example of an act:

 ```json
 {